TRON-Bioinformatics/covigator-ngs-pipeline/README.md

 if the required references are provided.

 The result of the pipeline is one or more annotated VCFs with the list of SNVs and indels ready for analysis.

+The results from the CoVigator pipeline populate our CoVigator dashboard [https://covigator.tron-mainz.de](https://covigator.tron-mainz.de)

 **Table of Contents**